NativeScript/docs/content/guide/android-marshalling.md

 ## Accessing Kotlin extension functions

- In order to use an extension function, the class where it's defined should be known.
-Also, when invoking it, the first parameter should be an instance of the type for which the function is defined.
+In order to use an extension function, the class where it's defined is required to be known.
+Also, when invoking this function, the first parameter should be an instance of the type for which the function is defined.
 Let's take a look at an example:

 ```kotlin
 package com.example